tian142/love-calc-functional-react/README.md

 # A live version of this react app is hosted on: https://love-calculator-b1e95.web.app/

+# RoadMap and extra features

+The compatability can have a profile feature and users can store their past search results in a list!

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).